Tell us about your business.

 Tell us about yourself.

-What did you learn from HBS?
+What have you learned from HBS?

 Where is your business headed in the future?